GreptimeTeam/docs/docs/v0.6/en/user-guide/client-libraries/go.md

 {template ingester-lib-introduction%

-The Go ingester SDK provided by GreptimeDB is a lightweight, concurrent-safe library that is easy to use with the metric struct.
+The Go ingester SDK provided by GreptimeDB is a lightweight, concurrent-safe library that is easy to use.

 %}